Audit log collection scope

 If resources are added to the audit log collection scope after a trail is created, the trail will automatically start collecting audit logs for them.

 When uploading audit logs to a bucket, Audit Trails generates audit log files approximately once every 5 minutes.
-The trail will record all events that occurred to the cloud resources during that period to one or more files.
+The trail will write all the events that occurred to the cloud resources during that period to one or more files.
 If no events occurred during the period, no files are generated.

 Audit Trails loads audit logs to log groups in near real time.